MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M01L01_Create_flows.md

 1. Select the **<-** Back button from the top left of the command bar.

-## Exercise 2 – Create a cloud flow with CoPilot
+## Exercise 2 – Create a cloud flow with Copilot

 ### Task 2.1 - Enter a prompt